Deaf Sam-yong (1929 film): Plot summary

-The plot concerns Sam-ryong, a deaf servant who is in love with his landlord's daughter-in-law.
+The plot concerns Samnyong, a deaf servant who is in love with his landlord's daughter-in-law.
 Critics praised the final scene of the film, in which the house burns, as a work of pioneering and experimental film making.

 1964 remake

-In 1964 Shin Sang-ok directed Deaf Sam-yong, a remake of Beongeoli Sam-ryong which won the Grand Bell (Daejong) Award in 1965 for Best Picture.
+In 1964 Shin Sang-ok directed Deaf Sam-yong, a remake of Pŏngŏri Samnyong which won the Grand Bell (Daejong) Award in 1965 for Best Picture.